rdforte/competitive-programming/README.md

 ### Prefix Sum

+Problems that require sequences of elements to meet criteria often utilize prefix sums.

-the prefix sum, cumulative sum, inclusive scan, or simply scan of a sequence of numbers x0, x1, x2, ... is a second sequence of numbers y0, y1, y2, ..., the sums of prefixes (running totals) of the input sequence:
+The prefix sum, cumulative sum, inclusive scan, or simply scan of a sequence of numbers x0, x1, x2, ... is a second sequence of numbers y0, y1, y2, ..., the sums of prefixes (running totals) of the input sequence:

 | 0   | 1   | 2   | 3   | 4   | 5   | 6   |